(Dis)Proving Spectre Security with Speculation-Passing Style: Introduction

 Speculation-Passing Style has two main benefits.
 First, cryptographic implementers can continue using their favorite CT tools also for SCT analysis, simply by applying the SPS transformation before analysis.
 This also enables them to use deductive verification tools to prove SCT for more sophisticated countermeasures, which was not possible before.
 Second, tool developers can use our method as a blueprint to build SCT tools and focus on CT verification, saving development and maintenance effort.
 In this paper, we focus on establishing the theoretical foundations of our approach and on showcasing its viability on representative examples.

-\paragraph{Detailed Contributions} In this paper, we mostly focus on Spectre-v1 attacks, in which the attacker hijacks the branch predictor to take partial control over the victim program's control flow, and the standard timing leakage model, where conditional branches and memory accesses leak their guards and addresses, respectively.
-SCT code typically takes mitigations.
+\paragraph{Detailed Contributions} In this paper, we mostly focus on Spectre-v1 attacks, where the attacker hijacks the branch predictor to take partial control over the victim program's control flow, and the standard timing leakage model, where conditional branches and memory accesses leak their guards and addresses, respectively.
+Writing SCT code typically involves introducing mitigations.
 Even though our approach can verify other mitigations against Spectre-v1 attacks, e.g., index masking, we center much of our discussion around \emph{selective speculative load hardening} (SelSLH)~\cite{DBLP:conf/sp/ShivakumarBBCCGOSSY23}, a countermeasure which refines LLVM's proposal for speculative load hardening~\cite{carruth2018slh} and has been used to protect high-assurance cryptography.

 In this setting, we formalize the SPS program transformation and analyze its theoretical foundations.
 We further substantiate this main contribution with three additional contributions: two extensions of the transformation (to fine-grained leakage models and to a different Spectre variant); end-to-end methods for verifying SCT by combining SPS with existing techniques; and an evaluation demonstrating their feasibility.
 We structure our contributions, and this paper, as follows.